Maine Snowmobile Trail Reports Winter 2015/2016

 For Snowmobile Trail Descriptions, see below.
 We offer general trail descriptions and would love to hear what you think of each trail after you ride.
 Leave us a comment or upload specific GPS coordinates to points of interest.
 Did you find an incredible Geocache while out on the trail?
 Tell us about that.

 For general information about snowmobiling in the Jackman Moose River Region, including who to contact to register, crossing the border, or general safety facts, please visit our Maine snowmobiling page.

 Please Note: Trails may vary from year to year, so please follow the signs on the trails and show respect to the landowners who have been generous with us.

-Don't forget to join the Border Riders Club and support your trails.
-You will also find donation boxes at most businesses in town.
-To see more info also you can visit the Border Riders Page on Facebook.
+To see more info also you can visit the Border Riders website or their Page on Facebook.

 Border Riders Club 40 Mile LoopCLosed

 Armstrong Canada Club TrailsVisit this site for details on Canada trails http://www.fcmq.qc.ca/english/etat_sentiers.asp

 ITS 89 South to the Forks & beyond

 Off - Trail RidingMarch 2016

 Always an option.
 There are many unplowed roads in the area.